gbengaoti/Blog-app/README.md

 The app uses sqlalchemy for the database.

-The required libaries are in a bash file called pg_config.sh
+The required libaries are in a bash file called requirements.txt

+Python 2.7 is required

 To use the blog app - run the database_setup.py file, this creates the database